Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Advantages & Disadvantages of Locarno Beach

-The main advantages and disadvantages for Locarno Beach are the same as they are for Jericho Beach (as listed above).
-The venue is stunning and the city and fireworks are pretty but in the distance.
-Traffic can also be a nightmare if you have to pass through the Kitsilano area to get home.
+The main advantages and disadvantages for Locarno Beach were the same as they are for Jericho Beach (as listed above).
+The venue is stunning and the city is pretty, but the fireworks were in the distance.
+Traffic could also be a nightmare if you had to pass through the Kitsilano area to get home.

 Celebration of Lights from Locarno Beach